Thyroid Labs : Is TSH the Best Way to Measure Thyroid Function?

-What is the optimum TSH range?
+What is the Optimal TSH Range?

-Since 2003, the American Association of Clinical Endocrinologists has recommended that the normal range for TSH to run from 0.3 to 3.0, versus the older range of 0.5 to 4.5.
+Since 2003, the American Association of Clinical Endocrinologists has recommended that the normal range for TSH run from 0.3 to 3.0, versus the older range of 0.5 to 4.5.
 So, according to the new standards, levels above 3.0 are evidence of possible hypothyroidism, and levels below 0.3 are evidence of possible hyperthyroidism.
-However, there is disagreement among practitioners, and some follow the older range, others use the newer range.
+However, there is disagreement among practitioners, and some follow the older range, while others use the newer range.

 · TSH is used as a first line screening tool to assess thyroid disease.
 Additionally, health care providers check TSH to monitor disease progression and treatment